Kushaltho/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.

-We are going to make a ticket as an end user and resolve the ticket as an agent.
+This tutorial outlines the process of creating and resolving a ticket within the open-source help desk ticketing system, osTicket.
+You will learn how to create a ticket as an end user and resolve it as an agent.
 <br />
 <h2>Before Starting, Finish:</h2>